2 Conceptual overview

 The ERAHUMED model implements a spatially explicit representation of the Albufera Natural Park to support ecological risk assessment of pesticide use.
 This representation captures the hydrological and geographical structure of the park through a simplified model that focuses on the dominant water flow pathways and landscape units relevant to exposure and risk modeling.

-At the core of this model are three hydro-geographical components:
+At the core of this model , there are three hydro-geographical components:

 Rice field clusters, representing the agricultural units where pesticide applications occur.

-Ditches, which act as conduits for water (and associated pesticide loads) draining from the fields.
+Ditches, which act as conduits for water (and associated pesticide loads) draining from the fields to the Albufera lake.

 The Albufera lake, which serves as the terminal water body receiving inputs from the surrounding landscape.

-The schematic diagram shown in Figure 2.2 illustrates the simplified conceptual model of the Albufera Natural Park used in ERAHUMED.
+The schematic diagram shown in Figure 2.2 illustrates the simplified conceptual model of the Albufera Natural Park used by the ERAHUMED DSS.
 The model accounts for water flows across three primary landscape elements: rice clusters, ditches, and the Albufera lake, as depicted by the directional arrows.
-Key simplifying assumptions embedded in the model and visually summarized in the diagram are as follows:
+Key simplifying assumptions embedded in the model and visually summarized in the diagram include:

 Rice field clusters Clusters are irrigated by external water sources and drain exclusively into the ditches.
 There is no direct hydrological interaction or exchange between individual clusters.